-This figure does not contain any commissions, insurance, salaries, or other types of extra pay.
-Employees are usually charged bi-weekly over the year, with a total of 26 paychecks.
+This figure does not include commissions, insurance, salaries, other types of financial benefits, or extra pay.
+Employees are usually charged bi-weekly over the year for a total of 26 paychecks.

 In general, an employee’s base salary is the least amount he may expect to receive during a given pay period, minus any extra financial or substantive benefits that can lift the overall pay above this sum.

 How to calculate the base salary per year?

-Salaried employees are paid a fraction of their annual base salary.
+Salaried employees are paid a fraction of their annual base salary over a specified pay period.
 To measure the sum, divide their annual basic salary by the number of pay periods in a year at that company.

-Step 1: Determine whether or not you are a salaried employee.
-When calculating your base salary, it is helpful to consider your job status.
+When calculating the base salary, it is helpful to consider the salaried employees’ job status.
 You can also get confirmation from the employer’s payroll department.

-Step 2: Make use of the details on your pay stub.
-Examine your pay stub for information on your gross (total) pay.
-Pay stubs detail various deductions such as federal, state, and local taxes, as well as social security and Medicare.
+Examine the pay stub for information on your gross pay (total pay).
+Pay stubs detail various tax deductions such as for federal, state, and local, as well as social security and Medicare.

 Understand how much you are paid.
 Employees are typically paid biweekly, but some are paid weekly, monthly, or semi-monthly.

 Locate your net gross earnings until deductions on your pay stub.
 Now multiply that statistic by the number of paychecks you get per year.